Chlorine & Chloramine Removal in Chula Vista, CA.

 - A water test confirmed chloramine is present and you want it addressed throughout the home

-We usually schedule the free in-home water test in Chula Vista within a few business days.
-The test takes about an hour, a technician tests your actual water and shows you the results in plain terms, and a real person answers the phone, not a dispatcher.
+The free in-home water test takes about an hour.
+A technician tests your actual water at the tap and shows you the results in plain terms, and a real person answers the phone when you call to book it, not a dispatcher.

 Chula Vista is the second-largest city in San Diego County with a water quality picture that splits sharply between the older western neighborhoods and the newer eastern master-planned communities.
 Western supply from the Otay watershed carries source-water awareness and PFAS concerns.
 Eastern Chula Vista and Otay Ranch draw newer master-planned households with whole-home filtration interest and higher investment capacity.
 San Diego County, including the Sweetwater Authority and Otay Water District supply serving Chula Vista, treats with chloramine rather than free chlorine.